Dental Implants in Columbus, MS

 Like it or not, missing a tooth comes with a stigma in many cultures, and it can be challenging to maintain a professional appearance with a gapped smile.
 There are problems with missing teeth; however, that goes beyond your appearance.
 One missing tooth frequently leads to more missing teeth because your remaining teeth become unduly stressed.
 They start to shift toward the gap, which can cause teeth to rub together or disrupt the alignment of your smile.

 Missing teeth are the leading cause of continued tooth loss.

-Because implants are permanently integrated into your jawbone, you do not have to worry about replacement teeth moving around the way dentures do.
-Plus, maintenance is similar to taking care of your natural teeth: Just brush and floss as you normally would.
+The best permanent solution for missing teeth is dental implants.
+Because dental implants are permanently fused with your jawbone, you do not have to worry about your teeth restorations moving around the way dentures do.
+Plus, maintenance is similar to taking care of your natural teeth: just brush and floss as you usually would.

 Talk to Columbus, MS dentist Dr. Patrick Shipp and find out whether you are a good candidate for dental implants.

 - What Is the Process of Dental Implants?

 - How Do I Care for Dental Implants?